Mansi-Sharma25/CODSOFT_PROJECTS/README.md

 Hi, I'm **Mansi Sharma**, a Computer Science Engineering student with a strong interest in learning new technologies and building projects that solve real-world problems.
 My goal is to continuously improve my programming skills by working on practical applications and exploring AI concepts.

-This repository showcases the projects I developed during my AI internship, reflecting my learning journey in **Python programming, Artificial Intelligence, GUI development, and problem-solving**.
+This repository showcases the projects I developed during my AI internship, reflecting my learning journey in Python programming, Artificial Intelligence, GUI development, and problem-solving.

 ---